juicedata/juicefs-csi-driver/docs/en/examples/subpath.md

 ## Using `subdir`

-If you are using the cloud service edition, and the token you use only has permission for subdirectory, you can use the following methods, only need to specify `subdir=xxx` in `mountOptions`:
+`subdir` means to mount directly with a subdirectory.
+If you are using the cloud service edition, and the token you use only has permission for subdirectory, you can use this way.
+If you need warmup cache in your app pod, you can use this way.

+Only need to specify `subdir=xxx` in `mountOptions` of PV as follows:

 ```yaml {21-22}
 apiVersion: v1